 Abstract-Electronic government (e-gov) enables citizens and residents to digitally interact with their government via the Internet.
 Underpinning these services is the Internet Domain Name Systems (DNS), which maps e-gov domain names to Internet addresses.
 Structuring DNS with multiple levels of redundancy that can withstand stress events such as denial-ofservice (DoS) attacks is a challenging task.
 While the operator community has established best practices to this end, adopting them all involves expert knowledge and resources.
 In this work, we obtain and study a list of e-gov domain names used by four countries (The Netherlands, Sweden, Switzerland, and the United States) and measure the DNS structuring of these domains.
-We show the adoption of best practices, inter-country differences, and provide recommendations for improve DNS service robustness.
+We show the adoption of best practices, inter-country differences such as the use of anycast, and provide recommendations to improve DNS service robustness.